-When another bloody struggle for power broke out in the Roman Empire after Constantine’s death, the Alemanni and Franks again crossed the Rhine.
-Around 350, the Alemanni had brought large parts of east Gaul under their control.
+When another bloody struggle for power broke out in the Roman Empire after Constantine’s death, the Alamanni and Franks again crossed the Rhine.
+Around 350, the Alamanni had brought large parts of east Gaul under their control.
 In 353, the Franks destroyed the garrison in Bonn, in autumn 355, they conquered and plundered Cologne.

 Since 395, the Empire was divided in a West Roman and an East Roman Empire.
-The Western Empire was in a constant defence fight; there was an increasing number of foreigners in its army and the commanders in chief, the army masters, were predominantly Germanics.
-In the 5th century they were, de facto, the mightiest men in the West Roman empire.
+The Western Empire was in a constant defense fight; there was an increasing number of foreigners in its army and the commanders in chief, the army masters, were predominantly Germanics.
+In the 5th century they were, in reality, the mightiest men in the West Roman Empire.
 The biggest danger for Rome loomed in the east: the Huns from Central Asia had migrated to the west, killing and destroying everyone and everything in their way.
 In 375, they destroyed the realm of the Ostrogoths in the south of the today’s Ukraine.
 The defeated people had to serve in the Hunnish army.
 Others fled for their lives and sought protection in the Roman Empire.

 The collapse of the Rhine border